 - Lake Vida - Antarctica, Victoria Land.
 Lake is covered with at least 19 m thick layer of ice - thickest layer of non-glacial ice on Earth.
 Below the ice is hypersaline lake with unique microorganisms.

 - Lake Vostok - Antarctica, central part of continent.
-The largest subglacial lake in Antarctica, similar in size to Lake Ontario, up to 1 kilometre deep, with area 15,000 km².
-Lake water is oversaturated with oxygen, exceeding the level of oxygen in ordinary freshwater lakes 50 times.
-Lake has been frozen for half a million years at least and here most likely has been developed unique habitat of microorganisms.
+The largest subglacial lake in Antarctica, similar in size to Lake Ontario, up to 1 kilometre deep, with area of 15,000 km².
+Lake water is oversaturated with oxygen, 50 times exceeding the level of oxygen in ordinary freshwater lakes.
+Lake has been frozen for half a million years at least and here most likely has developed unique habitat of microorganisms.
 This habitat has not been reached and investigated yet.

 Cliffs, rock formations